 Accreditation is a very important element of your education.
 However, many do not understand the basics of the accreditation process.
 Before choosing a school, it is important that you have a clear picture of exactly who accredits the school and what that accreditation means for your future.
 Without accreditation, you could find yourself with a degree that employers may not respect.

 Most define accreditation as a status which shows the public that a school has met and is maintaining a high level of standards set by an accrediting agency.
 Generally, the accreditor for California-based colleges will not provide accreditation for new colleges until after the first classes of students graduate.
-That process takes, on average, five to six years.
-Regrettably, that excludes startup innovative schools because they do not present a conformist norm.

 We trust this collaboration and our unique experiential learning projects will reflect our predicate that talent is universal.
 We are providing an opportunity and potentially a bridge to top schools.